tjeneis/nibbl/DEPLOYMENT.md

 ### Configuration

 The `vercel.json` file is configured to:
-- Use pnpm for dependency management
+- Use pnpm for dependency management with frozen lockfile
-- Specify the correct build command
+- Specify the correct build command (`pnpm build`)
 - Set up cron jobs for scheduled tasks
-- Configure serverless functions
+- Configure serverless functions with Node.js 20.x runtime
+- Set production environment variables

 ### Deployment Process